I Travel 2 Madagascar

 Day 10

-After breakfast, spend the day exploring Ranomafana National Park.
-Embark on guided walks through dense rainforests, where you’ll admire gorgeous wildlife, including lemurs and exotic bird species and its rich natural heritage.
+After breakfast, you'll spend the day exploring Ranomafana National Park.
+You'll embark on guided walks through dense rainforests, where you’ll admire gorgeous wildlife, including lemurs and exotic bird species, and the rich natural heritage.

-In the afternoon, visit of the village of Ranomafana and swim in the hot spring pool.
+In the afternoon, you visit the village of Ranomafana and swim in the hot spring pool.

 Main Destination: